An explosion of biodiversity

 At Project Azraq we consistently monitor the reefs and provide the marine research community with the data they need to protect our coral reefs for the future.

-How we monitor the reef?
+How do we monitor the reef?

 We follow international reef monitoring protocol as outlined by the ICRI supported by GCRMN, UN and Reef Check with adjustments made to suit our programmes parameters and the region we are monitoring.
 Our methods have been developed in consultation with Atlantic and Gulf Rapid Reef Assessment (AGGRA).